-For the brandy eggnog, we used Korbel VS and it was a perfectly balanced drink.
+For the brandy eggnog, Korbel VS was the brand of choice, and it produced a perfectly balanced drink.
 This eggnog had a nice sweetness in every sip, which paired admirably with the creamy egg base.
-It has a catchy, lively flavor with more depth than the others and a nice, warm brandy note that doesn't hide behind the eggnog, nor was it overly pronounced.
+It has a catchy, lively flavor with more depth than the others and a nice, warm brandy note that doesn't hide behind the eggnog (nor was it overwhelming).
 This eggnog is almost floral and a real delight to drink.
 You might even say that it can turn any anti-eggnog person around.

-Mount Gay Eclipse was the rum of choice for the rum eggnog and it was right behind brandy in our personal preference.
-Yet, in a side-by-side comparison to the brandy, the rum fell a little too much into the background.
-It was almost to the point of being unnoticeable.
-While the rum was very subtle, it was a bit more pronounced on the back end.
-Overall, the eggnog was tasty and just sweet enough so you could taste that there was something beyond the creamy egg mixture.
+Mount Gay Eclipse was used in the rum eggnog, and it was right behind brandy.
+Yet, in direct comparison, the rum fell a little too much into the background.
+While it was very subtle, it was a bit more pronounced on the back end than the brandy.
+Overall, the eggnog was delicious and just sweet enough so you could taste that there was alcohol beyond the creamy egg mixture.

-Unwilling to let whiskey off the hook because there is potential here, we later did another eggnog taste test.
-In this round, we pitted the original brandy and rum choices against both the sweeter bourbon of Maker's Mark and the spicy rye whiskey that is High West Double Rye.
+Unwilling to let whiskey off the hook because the category is so vast, the eggnog challenge called for another round.
+This time, the original brandy and rum choices were pitted against the sweeter bourbon of Maker's Mark and the spicier High West Double Rye Whiskey.

-Whiskey, no matter which style, does make the most flavorful eggnog as the profile just pops out of the drink.
-The Maker's Mark profile led to an eggnog that is more in line with the brandy, it simply added that whiskey kick to the eggnog.
-It is quite tasty and I wouldn't hesitate to make this again.
+No matter which style, whiskey does make the most flavorful eggnog because the spirit's profile pops out of the drink.
+Maker's Mark created eggnog more in line with the brandy version; it simply added a whiskey kick.
+It is quite tasty, and there would be no hesitation to make it again.

 The rye whiskey turned out to be equally impressive but in a different way.
 Here, those spicy rye notes sprang out of the eggnog and tantalized the tongue.
-It was fantastic and a very interesting taste experience, though it's not a two-round drink.
+It was fantastic and an exciting taste experience, though it's not a two-round drink.
 One was enough for the evening.

 A few tips to help you along:

-- Be sure to include brandy in your tasting.
-It's like the control liquor of the group and you'll be surprised at how well it works.
+- Be sure to include brandy or cognac in your tasting.
+Consider it the control liquor of the group; you'll be surprised at how well it works.

 - Try at least two styles of whiskey.
-Remember that whiskeys vary greatly from one style to the next, and even within each style (particularly with bourbon).
-Your experience may mimic my own where you're disappointed in one whiskey but fascinated by another.
+Remember that whiskeys vary greatly from one style to the next and even within each style.
+Your experience may mimic this test where you're disappointed in one whiskey but intrigued by another.

-- Don't rule out a tequila, either.
-Seriously, this really can work. particularly with a hint of sherry, though you will want to choose either an añejo or reposado tequila.
+- Don't rule out tequila.
+This can be very delicious, particularly if you add a little sherry, though you will want to choose either an añejo or reposado tequila.

 - Most eggnog recipes can work with any of the three common spirits.
-Once you discover your personal preference, try it in a new eggnog recipe alongside the liquor the recipe recommends.
+Once you discover your personal preference, try it in another version of eggnog alongside the liquor the recipe recommends.

 Most importantly, have fun with your eggnog taste test.
-It's not a bad experiment to take part in, so grab a few nog-loving friends and shake them up!
+It's not a bad experiment to take part in, so grab a few nog-loving friends and start shaking!